cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 Ignoring such standards—sometimes in the name of speed or convenience—sets you on a path that may be paved with hidden flaws.
 Even the smallest change can introduce serious vulnerabilities that, without thorough peer reviews, are likely to be discovered first by someone smarter and less well-intentioned.

-At Cryptomator, we've always stood agains "security through obscurity" (which is also [why open source matters](https://cryptomator.org/guides/open-source/)).
+At Cryptomator, we've always stood against "security through obscurity" (which is also [why open source matters](https://cryptomator.org/guides/open-source/)).
 Needless to say, we've never used home-cooked ciphers—that would pose a serious risk.
 And the more widely used an algorithm or protocol is, the easier it becomes to understand, verify, and audit the system as a whole.

 ### A Strong Foundation